duron750/4bit_sap_computer/README.md

 # 4bit_sap_computer

-Very simple 4 bit computer created in LogicSim 3.8.
+4 bit computer Simple As Possible, created in LogicSim 3.8.
 It is based on Ben Eater's Youtube videos and Digital Computer Electronics book by Albert Paul Malvino.

 The processor has a 4 bit databus and 8-bit address bus.
 It has 2 registers (accumulator and B register) and 2 other registers which cannot be used directly (H and L register).
 H and L registers are used only to address the memory.
 The procesor has a big endian architecture, however this can be easily changed by reversing H and L registers.
 I choosed big endian because it's easier to understand and use.